A surfacer dwarf who works for Marjolaine.

 - The Voiceless: He doesn't even have Black Speech.

-- You Have Outlived Your Usefulness: The Vanguard gets around the Arbitrary Headcount Limit by executing his teammates.
+- You Have Outlived Your Usefulness: The Vanguard gets around the Arbitrary Headcount Limit by executing teammates he no longer needs.
+Of course, you can also just do it if you feel like killing them at a bad time.

 The Golems of Amgarrak